johsteffens/beth/README.md

       * Eigen Values & Vectors (EVD)
       * Singular Values & Vectors (SVD)

-All algorithms have been redesigned/redeveloped from scratch (no adaption of pre-existing code, no *fortranitis*).
-Many are optimized for modern architectures in a cache- and platform-oblivious manner.
-Some are based on new or unconventional ideas.
+All routines have been redesigned/redeveloped from scratch (no adaption of pre-existing code, no *fortranitis*, no dependence on a third-party linear algebra library).
+Many routines/algorithms are optimized for modern architectures in a cache- and platform-oblivious manner.
+Some carry new or unconventional ideas.

 <a name = "bclos"></a>
 ### bclos - Closures (Functional Programming)